temporalio/documentation/docs/tctl-next/search-attribute.md

 The `tctl search-attribute remove` command removes a Search Attribute.

-The following modifiers are supported and control the behavior of the command.
+The following modifiers control the behavior of the command.
 Always include required modifiers when executing this command.

 - [--name](/tctl-next/modifiers#--name)